A QAnon con: How the viral Wayfair sex trafficking lie hurt real kids

 He was sentenced to four years in prison for the three shots he fired into the restaurant.

-Pizzagate was a cautionary tale, showing how online conspiracies about sex-trafficked children could lead to real-life violence.
+Pizzagate was a cautionary tale, showing how online conspiracy theories about sex-trafficked children could lead to real-life violence.
 But that did nothing to stop more made-up stories from spreading.

 “At the time I was doing a lot of research into human trafficking so my twitter post about the cabinets was kind of a ‘raised eyebrow’ type thing,” she said.